DeutscheSoft/AWML/doc/source/template_components.rst

 Properties are detected inside of template expressions as matches of the regular expression ``/this\.([\w0-9$_]+)/``.
-The resulting list of properties can be controlled with parameters to :ref:`TemplateComponent.create`.
+The resulting list of properties can be controlled with parameters to :js:func:`TemplateComponent.create`.